 Two teams of volunteers now operate from bases at the Hulls Cover Visitor Center and the Brown Mountain Gatehouse, setting tracks for classic and skate-style cross country skiing on routes established in the grooming agreement with the park.
 See the map below for route details.

 The routes listed on the map below are in priority order for groomer.
+Also check our Ski Acadia page for the latest grooming reports and a recorded presentation on “Cross Country Skiing on Mount Desert Island” here.

 Skiing at Schoodic